 Moncler jackets always use a specific name brand zipper ***.
 In most cases LAMPO is the brand they use.
 However, select models of women's jackets (starting 2013) contain "riri" brand zippers, and on occasion, VISLON zippers are used on some select models, including the popular MAYA.
 There are also some rare models with zippers that bear only the Moncler name on them, such as the JOINVILLE from 2016, and Moncler is also known to use RACCAGNI brand zippers on some models, the FABREFOX being one of them.

-*** There are rare exceptions such as childrens' jackets from the late 2000s that were made in China where the zipper will be a generic style.
+*** There are rare exceptions such as childrens' jackets from the late 2000s that were made in China where the zipper may be a generic style/brand.

 If the jacket has LAMPO zippers, take a look at the bottom of the zipper on both sides.
-The standard plastic toothed Lampo zippers found on most Moncler winter jackets will have this "ladder" pattern at the bottom of the zipper.
+Only the standard plastic toothed Lampo zippers found on most Moncler winter jackets will have this "ladder" pattern at the bottom of the zipper.
+Metal Lampo zippers do not.
 Counterfeiters may or may not have duplicated this detail.

 This is an example of a FAKE Lampo zipper.
 Notice how the "ladder" pattern is not there?